isomerpages/ogp-dunman/_academic/English Programme.md

 <p>At the A-level, General Paper (GP), English Language and Linguistics (ELL),
-and Literature in English cultivate intellectual curiosity, ethical awareness, and expressive confidence – core to the Desired Outcomes of Education and 21CC.
-GP develops critical thinking, ethical reasoning, and persuasive expression through engagement with global and societal issues.
+and Literature in English cultivate intellectual curiosity, ethical awareness, and expressive confidence – core to the Desired Outcomes of Education and 21CC.</p>
+<p></p>
+<p>GP develops critical thinking, ethical reasoning, and persuasive expression
+through engagement with global and societal issues.
 ELL deepens students’ understanding of language in real-world contexts, fostering precision in analysis and sensitivity to linguistic diversity and change.
-Literature nurtures empathy and insight through the exploration of human experiences and worldviews.
-Together, these subjects prepare students to think critically, appreciate diverse perspectives, and navigate a complex world with clarity and confidence.</p>
+Literature nurtures empathy and insight through the exploration of human experiences and worldviews.</p>
+<p></p>
+<p>Together, these subjects prepare students to think critically, appreciate
+diverse perspectives, and navigate a complex world with clarity and confidence.</p>
 <p></p>
 <h4><strong>H1 General Paper (GP)</strong></h4>
 <p>Our GP content comprises knowledge and skills in three integrated areas:</p>